cryptodev1990/mercator/dev-notes/duber.md

 ## 12-28-22

 - [ ] /search and /intent endpoints
-  - [ ] /search - Endpoint that lets you search by a specific modality
+  - [ ] /search - Endpoint that lets you search by a specific modality, returns a ParsedEntity
-  - [ ] /intent - Endpoint that allows you to just execute one of our executors
+  - [X] /intent - Endpoint that allows you to just execute one of our executors (finished on Dec 30, took two workdays)

 - [ ] Intent switcher
   - [ ] Write UI component